WOO HOO! You are done analyzing your Western blot data with Image Studio Lite. SUPER JOB!!

 Have you told your friends about Image Studio Lite?
 Be sure to spread the word about this easy-to-use (and FREE!)
 Western blot analysis software.
-Just tell them to go right away to the Image Studio Lite web page and download their free copy.
+Just tell them to go download their free copy right away.
 And, now that you have reviewed the tutorials so far – you can help them really get going fast!

 Next up – exporting data and printing lab reports.